 I got into an argument with my husband right before Christmas.
-His friend had asked for a quote on a custom necklace and, as with all custom items, I priced it to match my other stock with consideration for the time and materials that go into it.
-My husband, thinking it was too high, haggled with me.
+His friend had asked for a quote on a custom necklace and, as with all custom items, I priced it to match my other stock with consideration for my time and materials that go into it.
+My husband thought it was too high, and haggled with me.

 Aside from feeling a little offended that he would think my work wasn’t worth the money, the basic argument came down to this: my husband expected that a job for a friend would fall under the “mate’s rates”; that is, I would give a buddy a good deal.
 My main argument was that the majority of my business comes from referrals and if I’m giving them all great deals, I devalue my work, and I can’t cover the costs of business beyond the actual jewelry.

 Convincing your friends and family that you’re running a real business and not just playing shop is a serious challenge for all small business owners.
 Anyone with a talent for computers finds themselves doing free tech support for everyone they know, photographers are expected to provide free family portraits for all their relatives’ holiday cards, and jewelers get trapped doing free repairs and underpriced designs.
 As a jewelry designer, it’s not uncommon for me to hear from friends, “I don’t mind paying for materials.”

 My particular issue is this: when friends and family see you take a lifelong hobby and turn it into a viable business, it’s difficult for them to understand the value of your time.